Overview / Facts

 Aside from showing how widespread erectile dysfunction is, researchers say the results are significant because they suggest simple lifestyle changes like regular exercise and eating a healthy diet may ease the problem for many men by reducing the risk of heart disease and associated conditions.

-The study showed that men with heart disease risk factors, diabetes, or a sedentary lifestyle were much more likely to report erectile dysfunction than healthier, more physically active men.
+The study showed that men with heart disease risk factors, diabetes, or a sedentary lifestyle were much more likely to report ED than healthier, more physically active men.

 Almost 90% of men with erectile dysfunction had at least one risk factor for heart disease, such as high blood pressure, elevated cholesterol, smoking, or diabetes.